Brain on Board

 Young Drivers

-As 2a.m. approaches, you round them up and everyone piles into the car.
-On the ride home, the loud talking and singing of your four drunk friends makes it hard to concentrate on the road.
-The noise and commotion pulls constantly at your attention.
-Distraction takes its toll, and you blow through a stop sign that you did not notice.
+You obtained a full driver’s licence a few months ago, after completing the Graduated Driver Licensing (GDL) program, so you volunteered to be the designated driver for a group of friends after a night out downtown.
+As 2 a.m. approaches, you round them up and everyone piles into the car.
+On the ride home, the loud talking and singing of your four drunk friends make it hard to concentrate on the road.
+The noise and commotion pull constantly at your attention.
+Distraction takes its toll and you blow through a stop sign you did not see.
 Suddenly, the inside of your car is lit up by the headlights of a vehicle approaching on your right.
 You panic.
 Without much driving experience, you have no driving instincts to help you respond.
-You slam on the brakes, but this is the wrong thing to do.
+You hit the brakes, but this is the wrong thing to do.
 The sound of screeching tires and crunching metal quickly replaces the singing that filled the car moments ago.

-Inexperience: Inexperience is an important contributor to the elevated crash-risk that young and new drivers face.
-Visual scanning is not as rapid or frequent in young drivers, as they tend to focus more on what is directly in front of their vehicle (Isler et al. 2009).
-New drivers are also more likely to speed and focus on non-driving related tasks because the potentially severe consequences of these actions are not as obvious to them (Transportation Research Board 2007).
-They are also less likely to recognize potential hazards in the road environment.
+• Inexperience: Inexperience is an important factor in the elevated crash risk among young and new drivers.
+Visual scanning is not as rapid or frequent in young drivers as they tend to focus more on objects directly in front of their vehicle (Isler et al., 2009).Furthermore, visual inattention is common among new drivers and their duration of eyes off the road accounted for 41% of the crash risk associated with manual cellphone use and 10% of the risk associated with reaching/handling objects while driving (Gershon et al., 2019).
+New drivers are also more likely to speed and focus on non-driving-related tasks because the potentially severe consequences of these actions are not as obvious to them (Minjares-Kyle et al., 2018).
+They are also less likely to recognize potential hazards on the road (Delavary et al., 2024).

-Biology and brain development: When combined with driver inexperience, the effects of youthful age (thrill-seeking behaviour, emotionality, poor judgment) and incomplete brain development increase crash-risk.
+• Biology and brain development: When combined with driver inexperience, the effects of youthful age (thrill-seeking behaviour, emotionality, poor judgment) and incomplete brain development increase crash risk.

-Sleep deprivation: Between school, social events, extra-curricular activities, and work, many young drivers do not get the amount of sleep required to be fully rested.
+• Sleep deprivation: Between school, social events, extra-curricular activities, and work, many young drivers do not get the amount of sleep required to be fully rested.
 On top of this, adolescents require more hours of sleep per night than the average adult.
 Their internal clocks are often shifted so that they prefer going to bed later and sleeping in.
 This is a natural sleep schedule that is often at odds with the timing of school and other activities.
-The effects of drowsiness in young drivers increase crash-risk by making it both harder to focus on the driving task and more likely that drivers will fall asleep behind the wheel.
+The effects of drowsiness in young drivers increase crash risk by making it both harder to focus on the driving task and more likely drivers will fall asleep behind the wheel.

 Driving intelligence and situational awareness – both of which are developed and refined through experience – are key contributors to the effectiveness of vehicle safety features.
 Many safety features that are currently available require both situational awareness and driver experience in order for vehicle occupants to gain the safety benefits.
-Since these two qualities are underdeveloped in inexperienced drivers, they must pay extra attention to their own driving in order to accrue the benefits of vehicle safety features.
+Since these two qualities are underdeveloped in inexperienced drivers, they must pay extra attention to their own driving in order to accrue the benefit from vehicle safety features.

 To illustrate, to maximize the benefits of brake assist, drivers must be able to recognize when an emergency stop is required.
 They must also have the confidence to press down hard and fast on the brake pedal.
 However, inexperienced drivers may not be able to quickly recognize when an emergency stop is needed, and when they do they may be too hesitant to apply the brakes with the force required to engage brake assist.
 In this case, it may be too late for brake assist to fully protect them.

 Poor weather conditions also present a challenge for safety features.
-Features often have to work harder and longer to safely resolve a situation.
-Experienced drivers are likely to tailor their driving speed in bad conditions and focus more on their driving.
-However, inexperienced drivers may be unfamiliar with adapting their driving style to match road conditions, or may be busy focusing on other aspects of their driving.
+Features often have to work harder and longer to safely avoid a collision.
+Experienced drivers are likely to reduce their driving speed in bad conditions and focus more on their driving.
+However, inexperienced drivers may be unfamiliar with adapting their driving style to match road conditions or may be busy focusing on other aspects of their driving.
 As such, inexperienced drivers may inadvertently put more pressure on their safety features to perform in bad conditions by driving too fast or too close to other vehicles.
-Therefore, many safety features can be pushed to their limit, including traction control, brake override, adaptive headlights, forward collision warning systems, and lane departure warning systems.

 Young and new drivers face unique challenges, one of which is gaining driving experience while remaining safe on the road.
 In order to help protect young and new drivers during this learning process, several laws and programs have been put in place:

 Young and new drivers have been the topic of a wide variety of national and international research.
 In Canada, TIRF is a leader on the subject, publishing extensively on various aspects of young and new driver safety, as well as developing an online resource center targeted specifically for this group of drivers.
-TIRF’s research can be accessed at www.tirf.ca, and the Young and New Driver Resource Centre is located at www.yndrc.tirf.ca.
+TIRF’s research can be accessed at tirf.ca, and the Young and New Driver Resource Centre is located at yndrc.tirf.ca.

 In addition, Transport Canada has research and publications concerning young and new drivers at www.tc.gc.ca.